Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Morse-Conley-Floer homology

+The Cauchy-Riemann equations are special in the sense that the unique continuation property yields an $\R$-flow on $\mathcal{S}(\mathcal{N})$, cf.\ \cite{MR92067,SalZeh1}.
 In general, while the $t$-translation flow on $\mathcal{W}(\mathcal{N})$ always defines a $\R$-flow, for parabolic equations such as~\eqref{e:OK} the induced flow on $\mathcal{S}(\mathcal{N})$ may yield only a semi-flow.
 The most important reason for using the induced flow $\phi$ is to have a straightforward definition of isolation and isolating neighborhood, leading to a compact metric space $\mathcal{S}(\mathcal{N})$, on which the theory of attractors and Morse representations from \cite{KMV1,KMV3} can be used.

-\begin{prop}[\cite{MR3349416,MR987770}] Let $\mathcal{N}\subset C^1([0,\pi])$ be a closed set.
+\begin{prop}[\cite{GVVW,MR987770}] Let $\mathcal{N}\subset C^1([0,\pi])$ be a closed set.
 If $\mathcal{S}_{\epsilon,h}(\mathcal{N})\subset \mathcal{N}$ is bounded, then the set $\mathcal{W}_{\epsilon,h}(\mathcal{N})$ is compact in $C^1_{\rm loc}(\R\times[0,\pi])$. \end{prop}

-As a consequence $\mathcal{S}_{\epsilon,h}(\mathcal{N})$ is a compact subset in $C^1([0,\pi])$. \begin{defn}[\cite{MR1703347,MR3349416,MR987770}] A subset $\mathcal{N} \subset C^1([0,\pi])$ is called an \emph{isolating neighborhood} for Problem \eqref{eq:CR_BVP1e}, if \begin{enumerate} \item[(i)] $\mathcal{S}_{\epsilon,h}(\overline{\mathcal{N}})$ is compact; \item[(ii)] $\mathcal{S}_{\epsilon,h}(\overline{\mathcal{N}})\subset {\rm int} (\mathcal{N})$. \end{enumerate} \end{defn} A sufficient condition to guarantee the boundedness of $\mathcal{S}_{\epsilon,h}(\mathcal{N})$ is an action bound:
+As a consequence $\mathcal{S}_{\epsilon,h}(\mathcal{N})$ is a compact subset in $C^1([0,\pi])$. \begin{defn}[\cite{MR1703347,GVVW,MR987770}] A subset $\mathcal{N} \subset C^1([0,\pi])$ is called an \emph{isolating neighborhood} for Problem \eqref{eq:CR_BVP1e}, if \begin{enumerate} \item[(i)] $\mathcal{S}_{\epsilon,h}(\overline{\mathcal{N}})$ is compact; \item[(ii)] $\mathcal{S}_{\epsilon,h}(\overline{\mathcal{N}})\subset {\rm int} (\mathcal{N})$. \end{enumerate} \end{defn} A sufficient condition to guarantee the boundedness of $\mathcal{S}_{\epsilon,h}(\mathcal{N})$ is an action bound:

 cf.\ \cite{MR987770,MR1045282}.
 A second important pillar for defining intrinsic invariants is a generic structure theorem for gradient systems.
 We say that Problem \eqref{eq:CR_BVP1e} is \emph{generic} if (i): the critical points $w$ of $\A^\epsilon_{\text{CR}}$ are non-degenerate, i.e. $d^2\A^\epsilon_{\text{CR}}(w)$ is an invertible operator, and (ii): the \emph{adjoint} of the linearized problem \eqref{eq:CR_BVP12} is onto for every bounded trajectory $z\in \mathcal{W}_{\epsilon,h}(\mathcal{N})$.
 The pair $(\epsilon,h)$ is called \emph{generic} in this case.